 BDNF & Heat

 Next to physical exercise there is also research to points out that heat can significantly increase BDNF.
 Especially exercise in heat increases BDNF compared to exercise done at lower temperatures.
-In the study eleven well-trained males exercised in an environmental temperature of 18°C or 30°C. Exercise triggered an greater increase in BDNF at the 30° compared to 18°(2).
+In the study eleven well-trained males exercised in an environmental temperature of 18°C or 30°C. Exercise triggered a greater increase in BDNF at the 30° compared to 18°(2).
 Which shows that heat aids the BDNF release and this way brain function.

 Prolactin & Heat

 Further research has also shown that heat will increase prolactin as well (3), which has shown to promote myelin growth.
 Myelin is the insulation of many nerves that helps with speed of neural transmission and therefore motor controll, attention span, focus and more.
-So Myelin is helping your brain to function faster and repair nerve cell damage.
-Even the so-called „runner’s high,“ the boost in endorphins, and well-being, that’s often felt after exercise may be related to heat stress, as one animal study revealed that heat stress from exposure to a sauna increases endorphins significantly (4).
+So myelin is helping your brain to function faster and repair nerve cell damage.
+Even the so-called "runner's high," the boost in endorphins, and well-being, that's often felt after exercise may be related to heat stress, as one animal study revealed that heat stress from exposure to a sauna increases endorphins significantly (4 ).

-The take-home message: Heat from 30° about to a Sauna has potential beneficial effects on brain function.
+The take-home message: Heat from 30° about to a sauna has potential beneficial effects on brain function.
 Exposing yourself to warmer climates and regular sauna use is therefore a great addition to maintain and increase brain function.